KrossKinetic/Skyscrapers-Puzzle-Game/README.md

-# CSE 220 HW1: Skyscrapers Puzzle Game
+# Skyscrapers Puzzle Game

-This project is an implementation of the single-player puzzle game "Skyscrapers," completed as part of the CSE 220: Systems Fundamentals I course at Stony Brook University.
+This project is an implementation of the single-player puzzle game "Skyscrapers".
 The implementation is done in C and includes both an interactive version of the game and an automatic solver based on logical heuristics.

 ## Learning Outcomes